Participating in the Savings Plan

 If the standard beneficiary list does not meet your needs, you may name a beneficiary to receive your plan benefits.
 If you marry, any prior beneficiary designation will be canceled.
 If you are married and want to name a beneficiary other than your spouse, your spouse must agree to that designation in writing.
 If your spouse does not consent, the above standard beneficiary designation will apply.

-To name a different beneficiary, use EDA available on ExxonMobil Me, the Human Resources intranet site.
-Also, beneficiary designation forms and instructions are available on the Savings Plan website at http://xomsavings.voya.com or on the ExxonMobil Benefits web at www.exxonmobil.com/benefits.
+To name a different beneficiary, use Employee Direct Access or EDA available on Employee Connect, the Human Resources intranet site.
+Also, beneficiary designation forms and instructions are available on the Savings Plan website at http://xomsavings.voya.com.
+For retirees, this information is available on the ExxonMobil Benefits Service Center website at http://lifeatworkportal.com/exxonmobil.html.

 If you are a retiree, die before your entire account is distributed, and your surviving spouse is your beneficiary, he or she assumes the account and will have an opportunity to designate a beneficiary.
 If a surviving spouse beneficiary has not named a beneficiary and dies before the entire account is distributed, the account will be paid to his or her estate.